 Clinical chaplains serve youth in the YDCs are uniquely credentialed to provide interventions and support in the spiritual arena, as well as in other specialized areas such as grief and loss counseling.
+Chaplains ensured that each child underwent a screening regarding their need for spiritual support and services within a week of arrival, and for a subsequent full spiritual needs assessment when warranted.
 The chaplains served as an integral part of the clinical service array, carrying caseloads of individual youth as well as conducting group sessions and religious services.
 Another major function of the chaplains was the coordination of volunteer services; dozens of volunteers support the YDCs.
 Chaplains screened, trained, coordinated the scheduling and oversaw the religious services and other activities performed by all YDC volunteers.